top of page

 OVERVIEW

-The Lannang Archives (formerly, The Chinoy Archives) is a nonprofit organization created to conserve Lannang heritage, with particular emphasis on languages.
-TLA comprises professionals and scholars who are interested in language and cultural hybridity and documentation (e.g. preservation, revitalization) from a Lannang perspective.
-It is committed to working with local communities as well as local and international organizations that uphold its advocacy.
-It does this by facilitating seminars, workshops, and training programs in collaboration with these organizations.
+The Lannang Archives (TLA) comprises professionals and scholars who are interested in language and cultural hybridity, documentation, revitalization, and community empowerment in a Lannang context.
+The organization is committed to working with Lannang communities in the Philippines and around the world as well as local and international organizations that uphold its advocacy.
+It does this by facilitating community-led events, seminars, workshops, and training programs in collaboration with these organizations.

 Red Lantern